moodle/moodlenet/README.md

 Our main documentation with everythinng you need to know is here:  [MoodleNet Docs](https://docs.moodle.org/dev/MoodleNet)

-## Quick install
+## Quick install tip

-The easiest way to install and update your own instance is via NPM:  [@moodlenet/ce-platform](https://www.npmjs.com/package/@moodlenet/ce-platform)
+The easiest way to install and update your own instance is via NPM:
+'''
+npm create @moodlenet@latest path/to/installation/folder
+'''